Intuition Vs instinct: How to make the best choices

 There is a thin line between intuition and overthinking.

-You must learn to identify the thin line when to trust your gut instinct, but don’t push it too much – you will end up overthinking.
+You must know the thin line when to trust your gut instinct.
+But don’t push it too much, you will end up overthinking.

 Although intuition can be a helpful guide in making decisions, overthinking leads us to make mistakes.